jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 # Spawning and proxying a web service from JupyterHub

-The `standalone` feature of Jupyter Server Proxy enables JupyterHub Admins to launch and proxy arbitrary web services directly, in place of the JupyterLab or Notebook.
+The `standalone` feature of Jupyter Server Proxy enables JupyterHub Admins to launch and proxy arbitrary web services directly, instead of JupyterLab or Notebook.
 You can use Jupyter Server Proxy to spawn a single proxy, without it being attached to a Jupyter server.
-The proxy securely authenticates and restricts access to authorized users through JupyterHub, giving a unified way to securely provide arbitrary applications.
+The proxy securely authenticates and restricts access to authorized users through JupyterHub, providing a unified way to access arbitrary applications securely.

-This works similar to {ref}`proxying Server Processes <server-process>`, where a server process is started and proxied.
+This works similarly to {ref}`proxying Server Processes <server-process>`, where a server process is started and proxied.
 The Proxy is usually started from the command line, often by modifying the `Spawner.cmd` in your [JupyterHub Configuration](https://jupyterhub.readthedocs.io/en/stable/tutorial/getting-started/spawners-basics.html).